carpentries-incubator/geospatial-python/setup.md

 2. Download the Python 3 installer for Windows.

 3. Double-click the executable and install Python 3 using the recommended settings.
-Make sure that **Register Anaconda as my default Python 3.x** option is checked - it should be in the latest version of Anaconda
+Make sure that **Register Anaconda as my default Python 3.x** option is checked - it should be in the latest version of Anaconda.
+We also recommend that you make sure "Add Anaconda to my PATH environment variable" is selected.

 ### Mac OS X - [Video tutorial][video-mac]